-The University of Scranton is accredited by The Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, 1-267-284-5000.
-To view the University's Statement of Accreditation Status (SAS), visit www.msche.org.
+The University of Scranton is accredited by The Middle States Commission on Higher Education (MSCHE),3624 Market Street, Philadelphia, PA 19104, 1-267-284-5000.
 Click here to view the University's current Statement of Accreditation Status (SAS).

-The University's Middle States accreditation activities are led by Ms. Kathryn (Kate) Yerkes, Assistant Vice Provost for Planning & Institutional Effectiveness.
+The University's Middle States accreditation activities are led by Kathryn Yerkes, Assistant Vice Provost for Planning & Institutional Effectiveness.
 Ms. Yerkes serves as the University's Middle States Accreditation Liaison Officer (ALO).
-Contact Kate for any questions related to the University's accrediation status or processes.
 Click here to view the role of the ALO.

 Self Study 2019

-The University's decennial Middle States Self-Study is underway.
-The University's last self-study was completed in 2008, and this new report will be submitted to Middle States in winter 2019.
+The University's decennial Middle States Self-Study is now underway.
 As part of this process the University will demonstrate compliance with MSCHE Requirements for Affiliation & Standards for Accreditation, and identify strengths and opportunities for improvement in relation to its mission and goals.
-The University's Design for Self-Study documents our approach to this process, including the organizational stucture and membership of our Steering Committee and Working Groups that will undertake the research, analysis, and drafting of the self-study report.
-More information will be posted to this site as the process unfolds.
+The University's Design for Self-Study describes our approach, including the organizational stucture and membership of the Steering Committee and Working Groups that will undertake the research, analysis, and drafting of the self-study report, which will be submitted to MSCHE in the spring of 2019.
 Visit www.scranton.edu/selfstudy to learn more.
-To share comments or feedback, email email@example.com
+To share comments or feedback, email firstname.lastname@example.org

 Within the Middle States region, accreditation is comprised of the following components: